-Introducing DellTM NetVaultTM Backup Plug-in for Oracle®
+Introducing Quest[®] NetVault[®] Backup Plug-in for Oracle

-- Dell NetVault Backup Plug-in for Oracle: at a glance
+- Quest NetVault Backup Plug-in for Oracle: at a glance

 - Key benefits

 - Feature summary

-- Target audience
+- · Target audience

 - Recommended additional reading

-Dell NetVault Backup Plug-in for Oracle: at a glance
+Quest NetVault Backup Plug-in for Oracle: at a glance

-The Dell NetVault Backup (NetVault Backup) Plug-in for Oracle (Plug-in for Oracle) increases confidence in the recoverability of Oracle® environments, including Oracle® Real Application Clusters (RAC) and Data Guard, while eliminating the need for complex scripting.
+The Quest NetVault Backup (NetVault Backup) Plug-in for Oracle (Plug-in for Oracle) increases confidence in the recoverability of Oracle[®] environments, including Oracle[®] Real Application Clusters (RAC) and NetVault Backup Plug-in for Oracle Data Guard, while eliminating the need for complex scripting.
 Through a web-based user interface (WebUI) and automated workflow process, the plug-in offers a centralized way to set up, configure, and define backup and restore policies for your Oracle databases.
 Support for online backups through user-managed or full-featured Recovery Manager (RMAN)-based backups lets you select the preferred backup method without requiring you to learn Oracle database internals.
 The plug-in offers a detailed level of control that minimizes downtime by allowing you to back up and restore complete databases, individual tablespaces, or individual datafiles.
 Through integration with a range of backup devices, your data is protected and stored offsite to meet your disaster-recovery and business-continuity goals.